Yogic Breathing, Via A Mini Pranayama Course. Get Pranic Energy.

 Some days you will leave the practice feeling refreshed and calm, and other days less so.

-Start with Supported Savasana (lying down relaxing over folded blankets), after practising some restorative poses that both open your chest and quieten your nervous system.
+Start with Supported Savasana (lying down relaxing over folded blankets).
+Do this after practising some restorative poses that both open your chest and quieten your nervous system.

 Aim for 5-8 minutes in Savasana and practice 5-8 minutes in Ujjayi; and then rest in Savasana.